 CLOSE

-Radiomics: A step towards precision medicine
+Artificial intelligence (AI) and Radiomics: a step towards precision medicine

 A key goal of modern medicine is "precision medicine", the purpose of which is to personalise treatment based on the patient’s specific characteristics of the disease.
 Radiomics is rapidly emerging as a personalised medicine technology and is currently one of the most interesting fields of research.